DevExpress/quill/docs/modules/table.md

 #### insertTable

-Adds a table to the current selection range.
+Adds a table to the selection range.

 **Methods**